The top 5 IT support problems for growing businesses and how to fix them

 5. Keeping up with change & innovation

-Ideally, you need to have someone in management role who deals directly with IT advancement, and works consistently with other departments to ensure seamless integration.
-However this can be a challenge for small businesses who have limited resources, so another alternative is to work with an IT support provider who have the resources, expertise and experience to keep up with technological change and who can advise you on the right investments.
-A quality IT support provider will make recommendations backed by a clear business case, rather than just using a new release as a sales opportunity.
+Ideally, you need to have someone in a management role who deals directly with IT advancement and works consistently with other departments to ensure seamless integration.
+However this can be a challenge for small businesses who lack resources, so another alternative is to work with an IT support provider who have the resources, expertise to keep up with technological change and who can advise you on making the right investments.
+A quality IT support provider will make recommendations backed by a clear business case.
+Not just use a new release as a sales opportunity.